ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 By default, the media embed feature produces output that does not contain previews of embedded media, called the [semantic output](#semantic-data-output-default).
 This means that you need to transform the output `<oembed>` elements into real media on your target website.

 There are many ways to do that.
 The simplest, plug-and-play solutions are described here.
-You can also implement this transformation as part of your back-end service or you can use different services than described in this section.
+You can also implement this transformation as part of your backend service or you can use different services than described in this section.

 <info-box>
-	While the easiest solution (which is described below) is to replace embedded media on the client side, it is not necessarily the most optimal way.
-A more powerful and flexible solution is to request those services on your back-end.
+	While the easiest solution (described below) is to replace embedded media on the client side, it is not necessarily the most optimal way.
+A more powerful and flexible solution is to request these services on your backend.
 Refer to the documentation of the service of your choice for more information.
 </info-box>

 ### Iframely

 [Iframely](https://iframely.com) offers the [embed.js](https://iframely.com/docs/embedjs) library which converts [various media](https://iframely.com/docs/providers) URLs into rich previews.
-It works in the front–end and remains fully compatible with the output produced by CKEditor 5.
+It works in the frontend and remains fully compatible with the output produced by CKEditor&nbsp;5.

 First, having [secured the API key](https://iframely.com/docs/allow-origins), load the `embed.js` library from the CDN into your website: